Insolent and in Love

 Insolent and in Love (Frech und verliebt) is a 1948 German romantic comedy film directed by Hans Schweikart and starring Johannes Heesters, Gabriele Reismüller and Charlott Daudert.
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Hans Sohnle.
-The film was made in 1944 but it did not receive a national release until 1948.
+The film was made in 1944 but it did not receive a domestic release until 1948.
 In 1950 it was distributed in Austria by Sascha Film.